Blue Goat CyberSMMedical Device Cybersecurity

 Updated April 14, 2025

 As medical devices become more interconnected, cybersecurity risks in healthcare continue to rise.
-Ensuring patient safety and data security is now a critical component of FDA approval and regulatory compliance.
-To protect medical devices from cyber threats, professionals use threat trees and attack trees—powerful tools for identifying vulnerabilities and assessing risks.
+Ensuring patient safety and data security is now a critical component of FDA clearance and regulatory compliance.
+To protect medical devices from cyber threats, professionals use threat trees and attack trees-powerful tools for identifying vulnerabilities and assessing risks.

 Understanding Threat Trees and Attack Trees in Medical Device Cybersecurity

-Cybersecurity risk assessment is crucial to medical device safety and FDA approval processes.
-Two essential tools in threat modeling—threat trees and attack trees—help identify and mitigate security vulnerabilities.
+Cybersecurity risk assessment is crucial to medical device safety and FDA clearance processes.
+Two essential tools in threat modeling-threat trees and attack trees-help identify and mitigate security vulnerabilities.
 While they are closely related, they serve different purposes in cyber risk analysis.

 Threat Trees vs. Attack Trees: Definitions & Examples